SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - The judge prize money isn't that accurately portrayed, and that feels like a speculative impact to a lot of people.
 - Sam missed out on all the benefits IAs and SAs get.
 If you want to market judging financially to people, **tell them about how colleges in Bangalore like NLS and Christ pay people, quite ordinary SA level people to come judge for them.** I got 5k once to judge NLS (Even though I have never broken at a tournament) and I was super happy about judging.

-Luckily this isn't a real problem with Samuel's context of, "making people aware of something they've never tried out", but while trying to convince people to judge, you replicate this text, some nuances may be missed and it might not work out.

 ### Common Pitfalls